vector-of-bool/vector-of-bool.github.io/_posts/2018-12-11-enough-ctad-fud.md

 layout: post
 title: Stop with the CTAD FUD!
 comments: true
+desc: In which I over-react to other people and talk about why I like CTAD
 ---

 Among the catalog of features introduced by C++17, you'll find a feature